dana1994123/SheridanCoursesApp/README.md

 Sheridan courses app is the app that each stuent at Sheridan college needed for managing their student life.
 This app give the students access to their course, academic calender & many other features.

 <h2>Features</h2>
-1- Get access easily to the courses
+1- Get access easily to the courses <br>
-2- Communicating with ptofessors
+2- Communicating with ptofessors  <br>
-3- Upcoming evant clearly states in the app
+3- Upcoming evant clearly states in the app  <br>
-4- connect the app calender to the phone calender and receive notification when something id due soon.
+4- connect the app calender to the phone calender and receive notification when something id due soon.  <br>